theBlue0x/docs/docs/index.md

 *   _requestType_ is _getAssetDividends_
 *   _asset_ is the asset ID
 *   _firstIndex_ is a zero-based index to the first dividend payment to retrieve (optional)
-*   -lastIndex_ is a zero-based index to the last dividend payment to retrieve (optional)
+*   _lastIndex_ is a zero-based index to the last dividend payment to retrieve (optional)
 *   _timestamp_ is the earliest dividend payment (in seconds since the genesis block) to retrieve (optional)
 *   _adminPassword_ is a string with the admin password (optional)
 *   _requireBlock_ is the block ID of a block that must be present in the blockchain during execution (optional)